Debt-to-Income Ratio Calculator

 Another good use of DTI is that you can use it to determine if it’s time to get help with debt.
 If your debt-to-income ratio is higher than 50%, you have an urgent need to eliminate debt.
 However, if you owe that much, it can be difficult to pay off credit card debt using traditional monthly payments.
 You will often need help to become debt free.

 This map shows the average debt-to-income ratio of credit users in each state who call for credit counseling.
-The colors reflect how much debt-to-income ratio has increased or decreased from 2017 to 2018.
+The colors reflect the average debt-to-income ratio of people looking for debt help in 2018.